observing/leverage/README.md

 3. A packet is send back which contains all fetched messages and the current id.

 Once you are subscribed to a channel the messages will be emitted on the `leverage` instance.
-There are 3 different events emitted:
+There are a couple of different events emitted:

 - `<channel>::message` A message has been received.
 - `<channel>::bailout` We've received an error and are bailing out.
 - `<channel>::error` The channel received an error.
+- `<channel>::online` The channel has started processing messages.
+- `<channel>::unsubscribe` The channel has been unsubscribed.

 `<channel>` is the name of the channel that you've subscribed to.